 *The book’s subtitle is also a mouthful: How the Rigged Economics of Meat and Dairy Make You Consume Too Much and How to Eat Better, Live Longer, and Spend Smarter

-There’s also the health related costs.
-According to the estimates provided in the Meatonomics Index, 1/3 of all U.S. cases of cancer, diabetes and heart disease are related to meat and dairy consumption.
+There are also health-related costs.
+According to the estimates provided in the Meatonomics Index, 1/3 of all U.S. cases of cancer, diabetes, and heart disease are related to meat and dairy consumption.
 The annual cost to treat those cases is then estimated to be $314 billion.

 Another estimate puts the costs to the U.S. of the greenhouse gases emitted, water used, and healthcare required from producing and consuming meat at $72 billion per year, or $1.51/burger we eat.